SciCompKL/CoDiPack/documentation/user/Expresssions.md

 The [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) works in the same way as the CompileTimeTraversalLogic and results mainly in the same call order.
-The only difference is that Binary expressions perform a reduction of the results from the two leafs.
+The only difference is that Binary expressions perform a reduction of the results from the two children.